 Black guy can do it.

-Black guy can do it with a nut with with liberals especially, uh uh you know, put the right words in his mouth, and and uh that we get a pretty good chance at it.
+Put the right words in his mouth, and we get a pretty good chance at it.

-So I I think I think you're right about that.
+So I think you're right about that.

-What a lot of people say is when you got a guy with a limited resume like Obama, they'll say, Would you hire him to run any aspect of your business?
+What a lot of people say is when you got a guy with a limited resume like Obama, they'll say, would you hire him to run any aspect of your business?

-And they would say, No.
+And they would say, no, no, of course not.

-But but people don't look at government.
+But people don't look at government.

-It is a business, and politics is a business, but they don't look at government that they look at government as representative.
+It is a business, and politics is a business, but they don't look at government then.

-The ideal is that government's represented by soaring people who have great imagination and who have great charisma and who can mobilize and motivate and inspire a nation, not so much run the bureaucracy and keep it running, because no president can do that.
+The ideal is that government is represented by soaring people who have great imagination and who have great charisma and who can mobilize and motivate and inspire a nation.

 The bureaucracies are independent of any president.

-But your analogy of his past political experience, both as a senator from the state of Chicago in the U in the uh Chicago State Senate, and his community organizer work, and plus his whatever it is, three years in the U.S. Senate.
+But your analogy of his past political experience, both as a senator from the state of Chicago in the Chicago State Senate and his community organizer work, and plus his, whatever it is, three years in the U.S. Senate, where is this track record that suggests that all that he wants to do has even come close to being done where he has lived and worked before?

 You're right on the money with that.